-Back in 2013, people were eagerly awaiting the release of Grand Theft Auto V, a new entry in the Grand Theft Auto series by renowned developer Rockstar Games.
+People were eagerly awaiting the release of Grand Theft Auto V back in 2013, a new entry in the Grand Theft Auto series by renowned developer Rockstar Games.
 Featuring open-world gameplay, a strong cast of characters and smashing third-person action and story, GTA V quickly rose to the top of the video game charts.

 The game, though, has proven to have very long legs.
 GTA V publisher Take-Two recently revealed in an earnings call that GTA V has hit another milestone when it comes to sales, as was recently reported on GameSpot.